Black Sea Hare Facts

 Black Sea Hare Distribution, Habitat, and Ecology

-In addition, like others of its kind, this truly remarkable animal has an entirely herbivorous diet.
-However, in its case, it also has a highly specific one.
-It only feeds on kelp and brown seaweed, being immune to its toxins.
+Mike others of its kind, this truly remarkable animal also has an entirely herbivorous diet.
+In its case, however, the creature has also evolved a highly specific one.
+In fact, it only feeds on kelp and brown seaweed, being immune to its toxins.

-This fabulous and quite surprising animal also grows quite rapidly, at least in relation to its relatives.
+This fabulous and quite surprising animal also typically grows quite rapidly.
+That at least holds true in relation to its relatives.
 In point of fact, an average weight gain per day among individuals monitored equaled nearly an astonishing 5 grams per day.

 Finally, being hermaphroditic in nature also gives the Black Sea Hare a decided edge over competing species.
 Due to this remarkable evolutionary trait, any two individuals can reproduce together.
 But sadly, its average lifespan on equals roughly one year.